This is a guest post from Rosemarie Groner of The Busy Budgeter

 In order to get the results that you’re looking for, you need to learn how to use the planner.

 If you buy the planner, and use it then you’ll love it.
 But, if you take the course that goes along with it, and learn the system behind the planner and implement it, you’ll be a raving fan like me.

 It makes a huge difference!

-You’ll get access to Crushing it Central when you buy the planner.
+You get automatically enrolled in the Crushing It Bootcamp when you buy the planner.
 Take advantage of it!
 And read those emails- they are super helpful.

 In the long term goals section, you spell out what goals you want to meet at the end of the year.

 After you set your goals, you prioritize which goals are most important to you.